Digital Eye Strain

 Screens require your eyes to work harder than usual.
 The constant focusing and refocusing, along with exposure to blue light, can lead to strain and discomfort.
 Our team explores different management methods that you can add to your daily routine to help control digital eye strain.

-These glasses are customized to your vision needs, improving clarity, reducing fatigue, and supporting long-term eye health while using computers and digital devices.
+Whether standing or sitting, these glasses are customized to your vision needs, improving clarity, reducing fatigue, and supporting long-term eye health while using computers and digital devices.

 Some lenses come with a blue light filter—a special monomer placed inside the lens during manufacturing.
 Once placed inside the lens, an anti-reflective coating is then added on the front and back to aid in the reduction of eye strain, glare, fingerprints, and blue light.